hujing2407/Reqo-on-PostgreSQL/README.md

 # Reqo: A Robust and Explainable Query Optimization Cost Model

 ## Introduction
-Query optimizers have consistently been pivotal in the performance of relational databases.
-To this end, we designed Reqo, a novel query optimizer cost model, by using bidirectional GNN and GRU (BiGG) as tree models, a learning-to-rank uncertainty-aware cost model, and introducing an explainability technology into learning-based cost models for the first time.
+Query optimizers are critical for relational database performance.
+To this end, we introduce Reqo, a novel cost model for query optimization that employs Bidirectional Graph Neural Networks (Bi-GNN) combined with Gated Recurrent Units (GRU) as tree models, integrates a learning-to-rank uncertainty-aware cost estimator, and, for the first time, incorporates explainability techniques into learning-based cost models and generates hints for optimizing future plan generation.
 Reqo improves the performance of cost models in three dimensions: cost estimation accuracy, plan selection robustness and cost model explainability.
 The repository contains the code for the naive prototype of Reqo based on PostgreSQL.

-For more details on Reqo, please refer to the paper: [Reqo: A Robust and Explainable Query Optimization Cost Model](https://doi.org/10.48550/arXiv.2501.17414).

-Further details on the BiGG tree model can be found in the paper: [A Novel Technique for Query Plan Representation Based on Graph Neural Nets](https://doi.org/10.1007/978-3-031-68323-7_25)

 ## PostgreSQL Setup
 This prototype is based on PostgreSQL 15.1.
 Reqo requires configuring a PostgreSQL database to generate the necessary workloads.